zenln/ansible-galera/README.md

+# This base was designed to work with ISU ansible roles collection to install Galera cluster #
+- To make it work for general machines Please change the following -- Firewall settings such that each node can talk to each other.
+The mysql port avaliable from the nodes to attach to clients.
+-- Place certs if you are using ssl in files mysql_certs -- If no certs used change mysqld settings

 # Install and configure a Maria BD Galera cluster #

 ## Currently using mariaDB Galera Repo for maria db 10##